District of Columbia State Vaccine Requirements

 The Mayor shall, by regulations, specify the immunization standards to be used for compliance with this chapter, and may also, by regulation, revise the list of requested immunizations.

 D.C.
 Code § 38-505.
 Attendance without certification (see Title 38, Subtitle I, Chapter 5)

-A school shall permit a student to attend for not more than 10 days while the school does not have certification of immunization for that student.
-If immunization requires a series of treatments that cannot be completed within the 10 days, the student shall be permitted to attend school while the treatments are continuing if, within the 10 days, the school receives written notification from whomever is administering it that the immunization is in progress.
+A school shall permit a student to attend for not more than 20 school days while the school does not have certification of immunization for that student.
+If immunization requires a series of treatments that cannot be completed within the 20 school days, the student shall be permitted to attend school while the treatments are continuing if, within the 20 school days, the school receives written notification from whomever is administering it that the immunization is in progress.